divanov11/React-Auth-Private-Routes-With-Appwrite/video-notes.md

 For our backend of choice I will use my new favorite platform called Appwrite wich will make authenication incredibly easy for us.
 If you haven't head of Appwrite yet it's a Backend As A Service (BaaS) platform that's a great alternitive to firebase.

-Appwrite is fully open sources and can be hosting localy or on the appwrite cloud.
-Using the appwrite cloud we can setup an app with users and a database in minutes so we will take care of that before we start coding.
+Appwrite is fully open sources and can be hosted localy or on the appwrite cloud.
+In this tutorial we will use the appwrite cloud so setup will take just a few minutes and then we can jump into coding our application.

 **Starter Code**

-For this project I have setup the boiler plate code with a few pages and some styling - We have a login, register + home and profile page wich we will start building arround.
+For this project I have setup the boiler plate code with a few pages and some styling - We have a login, register + home and profile page wich we will start building around.

 Before we set anything up let's clone the github repo that we currently have an explore our template.